pimonteiro/Nethoven/README.md

 This project was our participation to the 2017 Pixels Camp's Hackathon.

-This is a simple script that turns  a pcap/.caps file into a .midi file that can be played.
+This is a simple script that turns  a pcap/.caps file into a .mid file that can be played.
 It makes music out of network packets.